golioth/golioth-firmware-sdk/examples/esp_idf/fw_update/README.md

 ### Prepare new firmware

-Edit the app_main.c file and update the firmware version number:
+Edit the `app_main.c` file and update the firmware version number:

 ```config
 static const char *_current_version = "1.2.4";
 ```

 Build the firmware update but do not flash it to the device.
-The binary update file fw_update.bin needs to be uploaded to Golioth for the OTA update as an Artifact.
-After uploading the artifact, you can create a new release using tht artifact.
+The binary update file `fw_update.bin` needs to be uploaded to Golioth for the OTA update as an artifact.
+After uploading the artifact, you can create a new release that uses it.

 ### Start FW Update using `goliothctl`

-FW update requires fw_update.bin to be uploaded as an artifact and released.
+FW update requires `fw_update.bin` to be uploaded as an artifact and released.

 1. Run the following command on a host PC to upload the new firmware as an artifact to Golioth: